Arts-of-coding/AnanseScanpy/README.md

 ## Installation

-The most straightforward way to install AnanseScanpy is via conda using pypi.
+The most straightforward way to install the most recent version of AnanseScanpy is via conda using PyPI.

 ### Install package through Conda
 If you have not used Bioconda before, first set up the necessary channels (in this order!).